Arctic Tern Facts

 Furthermore, the avian has a carnivorous nature.
 Due to this, its primary prey consists of a variety of small fish and crustaceans.
 However, its own natural predators include felines and other indigenous animals.

-Additionally, this species also has a lifespan of as much as 30 years.
+Additionally, the Arctic Tern also has a lifespan of as much as 30 years.